APTA Credentialed Clinical Instructor Program

 Course Description

-From 2007 to 2017, the APTA offered the Advanced Credentialed Clinical Instructor Program (ACCIP), available to credentialed physical therapists to advance clinical teaching and best practices when providing student clinical education.
+From 2007 to 2017, the APTA offered the Advanced Credentialed Clinical Instructor Program (ACCIP), which is available to credentialed physical therapists to advance clinical teaching and best practices when providing student clinical education.
 The ACCIP has now been replaced with the Credentialed Clinical Instructor Program Level II (CCIP Level II), open to a wider audience.
-The CCIP Level II applies and goes beyond the concepts of the structured and effective learning environment from CCIP Level I to allow participants to develop their clinical teaching skills further and construct a clinical curriculum.
+The CCIP Level II applies and goes beyond the concepts of the structured and effective learning environment from CCIP Level I to allow participants to further develop their clinical teaching skills and construct a clinical curriculum.
 The program's unique philosophy and design will enable clinical educators to achieve the best outcomes for student learning.

 The CCIP Level II is designed for physical therapists and physical therapist assistants who have supervised or overseen the supervision of at least one student in clinical practice or have been actively involved in student learning and education since receiving the APTA CCIP Level I credential.
 Clinicians from other healthcare professions who have completed CCIP Level 1 and meet the above student supervision criteria are also welcome to participate.
 Still, they would not be awarded the Level II credential.